 Post-Traumatic Stress Disorder (PTSD) Symptoms of PTSD can include:

 - re-experiencing a traumatic event in the form of nightmares or flashbacks,

 - problems in social relationships due to the feelings of being vulnerable or elevated arousal

 - Anxiety, anger, or guilt associated with the experience

 Social Anxiety Disorder is the most common anxiety disorder and is characterized by an intense fear of normal social situation.
 This causes distress and can impair the sufferer’s ability to function in daily life.
 Often the sufferer recognizes their anxieties or fears as unreasonable but cannot move to overcome them without help.

 How We Can Help

-Insight has many qualified psychologists and therapists at our office in Edmonton, Red Deer, Spruce Grove, and Calgary with experience treating Anxiety and Panic Issues Visit our contact page to speak to a specialist.
+Insight has many qualified psychologists and therapists at one of our offices across Alberta with experience treating Anxiety and Panic Issues.
+Visit our contact page to speak to a specialist.